Atlantic white tern: Behaviour

 This species is notable for laying its egg on bare thin branches in a small fork or depression without a nest.
 This behaviour is unusual for terns, which generally nest on the ground, and even the related tree-nesting black noddy constructs a nest.
 It is thought that the reason for the absence of nests is the reduction in nest parasites, which in some colonial seabirds can cause the abandonment of an entire colony.
 In spite of these benefits there are costs associated with tree nesting, as the eggs and chicks are vulnerable to becoming dislodged by heavy winds.
-For this reason the white tern is also quick to relay should it lose the egg.
+For this reason the white tern is also quick to lay a replacement should it lose the egg.
 The newly hatched chicks have well-developed feet with which to hang on to their precarious nesting site.
 It is a long-lived bird, having been recorded living for 42 years.

 Relationship with humans

 The white tern, manu-o-Kū, was named Honolulu, Hawaiʻi's official bird on April 2, 2007.

 New Zealand's Department of Conservation classifies the white tern as Nationally Critical, with populations having been largely decimated by the introduction of feral cats and rats on Raoul Island, the terns' only breeding site in the country.
 As of 2016, the white tern population in New Zealand was reported to be increasing following the eradication of introduced predators in 2002.
 Globally, the white tern has a large range that is home to several large colonies, and both recognised species are listed as Least Concern by the IUCN Red List.